ph1p/next-ts-logger/README.md

 # next-ts-logger

-A structured logger for Next.js compatible with Pino and Winston.
+This acts as log interceptor for next.js applications.
+Compatible with Pino and Winston.

 ## Installation